microsoft/AdaptiveCards/source/nodejs/README.md

 # Start the documentation site (http://adaptivecards.io)

 1. `cd adaptivecards-site`
-2. `npm install hexo-cli -g`
+2. `npx lerna run release`
-3. `hexo generate`
+3. `npm install hexo-cli -g`
-4. `hexo server`
+5. `hexo server`
-5. `Open up the browser to point to localhost:[portnumber] printed after the command above returns under "Hexo is running at".`
+6. `Open up the browser to point to localhost:[portnumber] printed after the command above returns under "Hexo is running at".`

 ## Adding a new package